As used in this Article, the following terms shall have the meanings indicated:

 [Amended 12-10-1991 by Ord.
 No. 91-O-24]

 Residents abutting on such streets in the designated area may apply for parking permits, on forms to be provided by the City Manager, for their own vehicle(s) and for persons doing business with residents there and for some visitors.
-Abutting residents shall be given preference over visitors of such residents.
-The City Manager, for good cause shown, may waive the parking restriction as to visitors or persons doing business with residents or a given day or night.
+The City Manager, for good cause shown, may waive the parking restriction as to visitors or persons doing business with residents for a given day or night.

 The City Manager shall cause to be painted or posted in an appropriate manner, on the curb and/or street, markings or signs to serve as notice that such area is for restricted parking by permit only.